Omotoye/Mobile-Robot-Navigation-and-Mapping/README.md

 #### MoveBase (Dijkstra's Navigation)

 The move_base package provides an implementation of an action (see the [actionlib](https://wiki.ros.org/actionlib) package) that, given a goal in the world, will attempt to reach it with a mobile base.
 The move_base node links together a global and local planner to accomplish its global navigation task.
 It supports any global planner adhering to the `nav_core::BaseGlobalPlanner` interface specified in the nav_core package and any local planner adhering to the `nav_core::BaseLocalPlanner` interface specified in the nav_core package.
 The move_base node also maintains two costmaps, one for the global planner, and one for a local planner (see the [costmap_2d](https://wiki.ros.org/costmap_2d) package) that are used to accomplish navigation tasks.
 [ROS Wiki](http://wiki.ros.org/move_base).
-The package is the package that is used to accomplish the navigation task, a goal of a target pose is published from the Unity Component and the move_base server sends the required `Twist` message to the `cmd_vel` topic to move the robot.
+The package is the package that is used to accomplish the navigation task, a goal of a target pose is published from the Unity Component and the move_base server sends the required `geometry_msgs/Twist` message to the `cmd_vel` topic to move the robot.

 > For each of the external packages, the parameters of the package have been tuned specifically for use on this robot and various launch files have been created to easily launch the required parts of the packages.